 The crew cut or butch cut or brush cut was also achieved with clippers but a little hair was left longer on the top.
 Some stars had the very front inch or two longer and combed straight up or forward like Jazz musician Gerry Mulligan.
-Actor Steve McQueen also wore a traditional crew cut with a longer top (and natural curls).
+Hair could be cut flat on top or rounded such as this:

 The flat top was clipped all around but left an inch or two longer on top, oiled and combed flat and square.

 The military cuts were not too popular.
-Most men preferred the wave or slicked styles if they had enough hair tp create them.
+Most men preferred the fuller wave or slicked styles if they had enough hair tp create them.

 Most men preferred a clean-shaven look during the 1940s.
 The few who did wear some facial hair did so with a mustache.
 The pencil-thin “Errol Flynn” mustache was popular in the 1930s after the actor debuted it on the silver screen.
 It required shaving the area between the mustache and nose so that the mustache line followed the outline of the upper lip.
 It was trimmed frequently so that it never became too bushy.
 A few men continued to wear that style into the 1940s, including leading man Clark Gable.
 His mustache was not as thin as the ’30s style.
 It was a little fuller, but still sparse enough to see skin under the hair.

 In 1947, the handlebar club was formed to support men who chose not to shave their mustaches after service in the military.
 All styles were allowed, but it was the full bushy mustache with curled long tips that was the group’s namesake.